 Now I do my kale chips this super easy way.
 It’s so easy and delicious I do it twice a day sometimes.

 Melt 1 T butter in a frying pan on low heat to avoid burning.
 Yes, keep it on low!
 Don’t be like me and leave on medium and walk away to do “just one thing” and come back to burnt butter.

 Add in a cup or two of raw kale leaves.
 Stir around until the butter evenly coats the pan and the leaves.
 Sprinkle on some salt, and other seasonings you like, like cumin, paprika, garlic powder, nutritional yeast.
-Keep the temp on low, and stir every few minutes, and just keep roasting on low until the edges turn crispy and slightly brown.
+Keep the temp on low, and stir every few minutes, and just keep roasting on low until the edges turn crispy and slightly brown and the kale leaves are thoroughly dry.
 Then eat!
+Store after they are completely cool, at room temp, so they don’t get wilty and limpy and soft in the fridge.
 I love the crispy little curly edges that are so delicate and salty.
 Super yum!
 I eat these when I am hangry and they hit the spot!